BIMSBbioinfo/janggu/docs/tutorial.rst

 Example 3: Automatic Input and Output layer extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A second benefit to invoke Janggo.create is that it can automatically determine and append appropriate Input and Output layers to the network.
+A second benefit to invoke Janggu.create is that it can automatically determine and append appropriate Input and Output layers to the network.
 This means, only the network body remains to be defined:

 .. code-block:: python

     import numpy as np
-    from janggo import inputlayer, outputdense
+    from janggu import inputlayer, outputdense
-    from janggo.data import Array
+    from janggu.data import Array

     # Some random data
     DATA = Array('ip', np.random.random((1000, 10)))